 \subsection{Robustness to Noisy PLs}

 Then we discuss the robustness to noisy PLs under three generation processes.
-For the first one we give formal statements, and for the latter two, we summarize the result in Theorem~\ref{thm:ambiguousnoise}.
-In this theorem, we give an intuitive statement on the conditions due to lack of space, and give more formal mathematical details in Appendix.
+For the first one we give formal statements, and for the latter two, we summarize the result in Theorem~\ref{thm:ambiguousnoise}, giving an intuitive statement on the conditions, and more formal mathematical details are deferred in Appendix A.